2021 MLS All-Star Game: Match planning

 The Major League Soccer All-Star Game originally fielded two all-star teams from the Western and Eastern conferences.
 Other competition formats pitted an all-star team against various opponents, including the United States men's national soccer team and clubs from Mexico and Europe.
 An exhibition between the MLS All-Stars and an all-star team from Liga MX, the top flight of Mexican soccer, was proposed in the mid-2010s as part of a closer relationship between the leagues.
 Officials from MLS and Liga MX announced a new partnership in March 2018, including new club competitions like the Campeones Cup and Leagues Cup, and a commitment for a shared all-star game.
 Liga MX president Enrique Bonilla attended the 2018 MLS All-Star Game in Atlanta with MLS commissioner Don Garber, where they continued discussions for the match, including a potential venue in the Los Angeles area.

 On November 20, 2019, MLS officially announced that the 2020 All-Star Game would be played against the Liga MX All-Stars at Banc of California Stadium, the home of Los Angeles FC.
 It is the first to be played against an all-star team from another league.
 LAFC head coach Bob Bradley was selected as the manager of the MLS All-Star team.
 It is the first MLS All-Star Game to be played in the Los Angeles area since 2003, which was hosted by the LA Galaxy at the Home Depot Center, now known as Dignity Health Sports Park.

 On May 19, 2020, MLS announced that the All-Star Game would be canceled alongside the 2020 Leagues Cup and 2020 Campeones Cup due to the COVID-19 pandemic.
 The league later announced that the All-Star Game would be rescheduled for the 2021 season in Los Angeles, with the MLS All-Stars against the Liga MX All-Stars.
 The league announced on June 9, 2021, that the All-Star Game against Liga MX would be played on August 25 at Banc of California Stadium.

 Squads

 MLS All-Stars

 The MLS All-Star squad was announced on August 4, 2021.
 Carlos Vela and Javier Hernández withdrew due to injury.
 New England players Carles Gil and Tajon Buchanan withdrew as well as Minnesota United midfielder Emanuel Reynoso.
 Rodolfo Pizarro, George Bello, and Sebastian Lletget were added as replacements.

 Six members of the starting XI were selected from Seattle Sounders FC, tying the record set by D.C.
 United in 2006.
-Brothers Cristian Roldan and Alex Roldan also became the first brothers to play for the All-Star team.
+Brothers Cristian Roldan and Alex Roldán also became the first brothers to play for the All-Star team.